- Get to know Lisbon's winding streets on a walking food tour

 Day 5: Transfer to Porto, Explore Porto & GuimarãesThis morning, you'll have relaxed free time to enjoy the sand and surf in Nazaré any way you'd like.
 If you're feeling energized and haven't seen the landscape from above yet, make sure to take the funicular up to Promontório do Sítio for a birds-eye view of the cliffs, beach, and town below.
 And whether you're into surfing or not, the Surfer's Museum inside the Fortress of St. Michael in Nazare Sitio is an excellent way to experience a slice of local culture.

 Day 6: Get to Know Porto & Evening Food TourGet to know more of Porto today with a half-day tour, where you'll learn about the city's history, heroes, and battles as you make your way through Boavista Avenue, one of the city's most important streets, and Foz, home to revered museums and modern local treasures.
-Within the UNESCO-listed center, you'll find renowned Romanesque, Gothic, and Baroque monuments and sites, including the São Bento Railway Station, Clerigos Tower, Church of St. Francis, Lello Bookshop, Sta.
-Catarina Street, Majestic Café, and Bolhão Market.
+You'll find renowned Romanesque, Gothic, and Baroque monuments and sites within the UNESCO-listed center, including the São Bento Railway Station, Clerigos Tower, Church of St. Francis, Lello Bookshop, Sta.
+Catarina Street, and Bolhão Market.

 Day 7: Mountain Biking in Peneda-Gerês National ParkToday, after breakfast in Porto, you'll take an active day trip to Peneda-Gerês National Park for a guided mountain bike tour.
 While there are many listed natural parks within Portugal's borders, Peneda-Gerês is the only official national park and takes up a whopping 436 square miles (703 km2) in the north near the Spanish border.